 Tuition and Fee Deposit $100

-Molecular Diagnostics Track lab fee: $300
+Molecular diagnostics track lab fee: $300

-Incidental Fees: $200 per semester
+Estimated incidental costs: $200 per semester

-Student Health Insurance: $850 (required if not covered by other health insurance plan)
+Student health insurance: $850 (required if not covered by other health insurance plan)

 Scholarships in the department are available to second-year (senior) students.
 Students must be accepted into the CLS program at KU to apply for these scholarships.